ndaniele/mix_app/NOTES.md

 X possibly add a .most_popular_question class method

-TO DO
+TO DO (sept.
+10, 2016)
-- add groups for users and questions
+X add groups for users and questions
-- add functionallity
+X add functionallity
   - user can belong to a group and/or create a new group
   - a user can post their questions to their group or publicly(to all)
   - functions should work in groups
    - most popular question (in this group)

+TO DO
+- add permissions (pundit?)
+  - questions posted to groups can be private (answerable only by group memebers)